hsinpeng/LlamaIndex-Chat-with-pandas-DataFrame/README.md

 - Voice interface: Convert user's speech to text and perform a data analysis 🗣️
 - Third-party's data sources: Integrating internal and external data without file uploading 🤝
 - Perform intermediates checkings on the results to avoid LLM bias 🤔
-- Handle larger datasets
+- Handle larger datasets 📚

 # Background 🧑‍🎓
 My name is [Sheldon Hsin-Peng Lin](https://www.linkedin.com/in/sheldon-hsin-peng-lin-51306685/).
 I'm a software engineer and a research staff.
 I build various applications in telecommunication industry. 👨‍🔧
-The LLMs are really good at understanding human semantics, and an agent can perform data analysis by LLM reasoning and tool calling. 📚
+Since LLMs are really good at understanding human semantics, and an agent can perform data analysis by LLM reasoning and tool calling. 📚
 This application is developed based on the above conditions, and I hope it can help you as well. 👍

 # Acknowledgements 🙏
-The application is greatly inspired by [LangChain Streamlit agent examples](https://github.com/langchain-ai/streamlit-agent/blob/main/streamlit_agent/chat_pandas_df.py).
+The application is greatly inspired by [LangChain Streamlit agent examples](https://github.com/langchain-ai/streamlit-agent/blob/main/streamlit_agent/chat_pandas_df.py). ❤️